Updated: December 16, 2020 by Oliver Sild

 Virtual Patching term is actually not specific to web applications, but over the past years, you might see it mainly mentioned by WAF providers.
 It’s also called External Patching, Just-in-time Patching, etc.

-A virtual patch is basically a rule (or bunch of rules) that mitigate the specific vulnerability in software without changing the vulnerable code itself.
+A virtual patch is basically a rule (or bunch of rules) that mitigates the specific vulnerability in software without changing the vulnerable code itself.
 Managed Web Application Firewalls such as WebARX can ship virtual patches to the website automatically if a vulnerable software is present.

 With modern web development practices, heavy usage of third-party components is becoming more and more popular.
 Fixing the vulnerable code within the third-party components usually requires the plugin developer to push an update with a fix.